The Double Life of Veronique: Plot

 The envelope's postage stamp leads her to Gare Saint-Lazare in Paris.
 At a café in the station, Véronique finds Alexandre, who tells her that he sent the packages as an experiment to see if she would come.
 She is upset and leaves to check into a nearby hotel.
 Alexandre follows her and apologizes.
 They later have sex.

 The next morning, Véronique tells Alexandre that she has always felt like she was in two places at once and that something has been influencing her life.
 She shows him photos from her recent trip to Poland.
-Alexandre notices one that looks like her, but she tells him it is not.
-When she sees the image, she realizes it is Weronika.
-She becomes emotional, and Alexandre comforts her.
-She understands that Weronika's death has influenced her decision to stop singing.
+Alexandre comments on her appearance in one of the photos, but she tells him it is not her.
+However, when she examines the image more closely, Véronique realises the other women is indentical to her and was looking at her on the bus.
+She becomes emotional and weeps.
+Alexandre consoles her which leads them to having sex again.

 Later, Véronique visits Alexandre and sees him working on two marionettes that resemble her.
 He explains that he needs a second puppet as a backup in case one is damaged.
 He demonstrates how to operate the marionette while the duplicate remains on the table.
 Alexandre reads from his new book, which is about two women born on the same day in different places who share a mysterious connection.

 Later, Véronique goes to her father's house.
 She stops at the gate and touches an old tree trunk.
 Inside the house, her father seems to sense her presence.